 This tutorial will walk you through the process of using Twine for non-linear digital storytelling.
-It was last updated in the Fall 2018 of for my HIST 696 Clio Wired graduate class and lightly edited in Fall 2019 before posting.
+It was last updated in the Fall 2022 for Twine 2.5.1.

 While you can download Twine and use this application locally, there is also an online version that you can use (unless you’re using Internet Explorer which doesn’t play nicely with Twine – but IE is a serious security risk even if you never use it and you should uninstall it anyway) Both the downloads links and the online version can be found at http://twinery.org.